Things To Do In Calgary: The Ultimate Guide To 20+ Adventures

 Give your family a look at a real Albertan farm without leaving the city limits at Butterfield Acres.
 Located in North Calgary, the farm has been around since the 1980s and has always offered tons of fun for families.

 Kids can enjoy pony or tractor rides and even milk a goat!
-You can feed some of the animals with special food, search for eggs, have a beautiful picnic in the fields and explore the Nursery Rhyme Park.
+You can also feed some of the animals special food, search for eggs, have a beautiful picnic in the fields, and explore the Nursery Rhyme Park.

 In the Summer, there’s a corn maze and baby animals to visit.
 Want to get the kids off of your hands for a few days?
 Check out their day camps.